nrc/error-docs/error-design/error-handling.md

 Recovery is the most interesting option and most of this section will be spent on this.
 If you don't recover, then you'll probably propagate the error.
 This is pretty straightforward, the only choice is whether to convert the error into a different one or propagate it as is.
 We'll discuss this more in the following chapter on error types.

 Crashing can mean panicking the thread or aborting the process.
 The former might cause the latter, but that doesn't usually matter.
 Whether you abort or panic depends on the architecture of your program and the severity of the error.
-If the program is designed to cope with panicking threads, and the blast radius of the error is limited to a single thread, than panicking is viable and probably the better option.
+If the program is designed to cope with panicking threads, and the blast radius of the error is limited to a single thread, then panicking is viable and probably the better option.
 If your program cannot handle threads panicking, or if the error means that multiple threads will be in an inconsistent state, then aborting is probably better.

 Crashing may be a kind of recovery (if just a thread crashes and the program continues, or if the program runs in an environment where crashing is expected and the program can be restarted), but usually it is the least desirable response to an error.
 Even for prototype programs, you are probably better to propagate errors to the top level rather than crashing, since it is easier to convert that to a proper error handling system (and prototypes turn into production code more often than anyone would like).